-- 1. Any individual on campus who has information that a residential student may be a missing person must notify the director of housing, athletics, and security, (207) 755-5251, as soon as possible. - 2.
-The director of housing, athletics, and security will gather all essential information about the residential student from the reporting person and from the student's acquaintances (description, clothes last worn, where student might be, who student might be with, vehicle description, information about the physical and mental well-being of the student, an upto-date photograph, class schedule, etc.).
+- 1. Any individual on campus who has information that a residential student may be a missing person must notify the Director of Housing, (207) 755-5251 and the Director of Campus Safety & Security, (207) 212-8566, as soon as possible. - 2.
+The Director of Campus Safety & Security will gather all essential information about the residential student from the reporting person and from the student's acquaintances (description, clothes last worn, where student might be, who student might be with, vehicle description, information about the physical and mental well-being of the student, an up-to-date photograph, class schedule, etc.).
 Appropriate campus staff will be notified to aid in the search for the student.